jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Then, File > Export > Text (CSV) format, selected taxonName_to-count, summarised and tab as a separator.

-For a 'microbial-only' OTU table (basically not prokaryotes or synthetic DNA sequences), we un-collapsed the tree by firstly selecting 'collapse non-prokaryotes' under the 'Tree' menu, and then Select > Rank >
+For a 'microbial-only' OTU table (excluding prokaryotes and synthetic DNA sequences), we un-collapsed the tree by firstly selecting 'collapse non-prokaryotes' under the 'Tree' menu, and then Select > Rank >
 <taxonomic level> to select only Bacteria and Archaea.
 We also exported